lucgerrits/stcpp2/Readme.md

 $ ./transaction: error while loading shared libraries: libprotobuf.so.20: cannot open shared object file: No such file or directory
 $ sudo ldconfig
 ```

+### configure file

+This configure file is used in protobuf.
+It generates Makefiles that allow the use of *gproof* tools.